 - Employed on a full-time, part-time or casual basis (even if they’re only working in Australia temporarily); 18 and over, or under 18 but working more than 30 hours per week

 Legally, the ATO can't extend the due date for SG contributions.
-Pay as much as you can by the due date, even if you can't pay in full.
+If you are experiencing difficulty in making payments, you may have the option to pay as much as you can by the due date, even if you can't pay in full.
 If you can’t pay the full amount, you’ll need to lodge a Super guarantee charge statement with the ATO.
-The due date for the third quarter’s contributions is 28 April 2020.
 For more details, visit the ATO website.

 You would be eligible for JobKeeper payments based on the following: